datadryad/dryad-app/config/solr_config/README.md

-# Custom configuration for Solr/Geoblacklight
+# Custom configuration for Solr/Blacklight

 Dryad adds journal information to the standard Blacklight schema so that users can search for a publication DOI, manuscript number, or Pubmed ID.
 We also add a facet for the publication name.

-Currently we have only customized two files, `schema.xml` and `solrconfig.xml` compared to the default geoblacklight configuration which is available from `https://github.com/geoblacklight/geoblacklight-schema/archive/v0.3.2.tar.gz`.
+Currently we have only customized two files, `schema.xml` and `solrconfig.xml` compared to the default blacklight configuration which is available from `https://github.com/geoblacklight/geoblacklight-schema/archive/v0.3.2.tar.gz`.

 However, we're now including all the config files in the `config/solr_config` directory in our repository for ease